backstage/backstage/docs/features/software-templates/writing-custom-actions.md

 [built-in actions](https://github.com/backstage/backstage/blob/master/plugins/scaffolder-backend/src/scaffolder/actions/builtin)
 for reference.

-We set the type generic to `{ contents: string, filename: string}` which is there to set the type on the handler `ctx` `inputs` property so we get good type checking.
+We set the type generic to `{ contents: string, filename: string }` which is there to set the type on the handler `ctx` `inputs` property so we get good type checking.
 This could be generated from the next part of this guide, the `input` schema, but it's not supported right now.
 Feel free to contribute 🚀 👍.